Sickle Cell Disease

 Early signs and symptoms that may indicate the presence of SCD include:

-- Swelling of the hands and feet that may cause pain (dactylitis)
+- Swelling of the hands and feet that may cause pain, also known as dactylitis

 - Fatigue, fussiness and irritability

-- A yellowing of the skin and/or whites of the eyes (jaundice)
+- A yellowing of the skin and/or whites of the eyes, also known as jaundice

 Causes of sickle cell disease